 Schedule & Working Hours

 Overall, perfusionists are full-time workers.
-Nearly 88 percent of “Respiratory Therapists, Clinical Perfusionsits, and Cardiopulminary Technologists” in Canada log full-time hours.
-For clinical perfusion scientists in the United Kingdom, the average work week runs 37.5 hours.
+Nearly 88 percent of “Respiratory Therapists, Clinical Perfusionist, and Cardiopulmonary Technologists” in Canada log full-time hours.
+For clinical perfusion scientists in the United Kingdom, the average workweek runs 37.5 hours.

 The scheduling of surgeries normally dictates when perfusionists work.
-In additional to weekdays and daytimes, perfusionists may have evenings and weekends.
+In addition to weekdays and daytimes, perfusionists may have evenings and weekends.
 Emergency surgeries may require holidays and other irregular times.
-Perfusionists may log more than eight hours at a single time, especially when involved in long surgeries.
+Perfusionists may log more than eight hours at a time, especially when involved in long surgeries.

 Bonuses & Benefits